vedantgit1/voice-assistant/README.md

 ## Example Questions

-The bot is designed to answer questions about itself, such as:
+The assistant can answer various questions, including:
-- What should we know about your life story in a few sentences?
+- Tell me about yourself
-- What's your #1 superpower?
+- What are your capabilities?
-- What are the top 3 areas you'd like to grow in?
+- What are your limitations?
-- What misconception do your coworkers have about you?
+- How do you handle different situations?
-- How do you push your boundaries and limits?
+- What makes you unique?

 ## Troubleshooting